 - Candied Ginger or Citrus Peel

 - Plaintain Chips

 - Candy Coated Chocolate Candies (like M&Ms or dairy free ones like these or these)

-SOME OF OUR FAVORITE TRAIL MIX COMBOS:
+6 OF OUR FAVORITE TRAIL MIX FLAVORS:

 - SALTY SWEET – Lightly salted cashews + Chex cereal + diced dried apricots (also yummy with white chocolate chips!)